EvictionLab/eviction-lab-website/content/eviction-tracking/new-orleans-la.md

 {{% report_intro id="22071" data="/uploads/table.csv" %}}

 Eviction filings in Orleans Parish, LA (city of New Orleans) fell sharply in late-March 2020 and have remained below historical averages.
-The state of Louisiana instituted an eviction moratorium in March, but those statewide protections expired in mid-June 2020. \
+The state of Louisiana instituted an eviction moratorium in March, but those statewide protections expired in mid-June 2020.
-\
 In August and September 2021, Hurricane Ida caused local courts to close and led Governor Edwards to halt court proceedings until September 24.

+Data from Orleans Parish may be delayed as a result of Hurricane Ida.

 This data, unlike most of the Eviction Tracking System, will only be updated on a monthly basis for Orleans Parish.
 [Phoenix (Maricopa County, AZ)](https://evictionlab.org/eviction-tracking/phoenix-az/) and [Las Vegas (Clark County, NV)](https://evictionlab.org/eviction-tracking/las-vegas-nv/) are the only other areas with monthly-only updates.